yechenh/eye_tracking_keyboard/README.md

 # Description
 This is a Python program intended to facilitate the communication of ALS patients.
-The program tracks eye movements and uses a special keyboard to output wor\
+The program tracks eye movements and uses a special keyboard to output words.
-ds.

 # Installation